Questions and answers about SAP Business One fields and functions.

 Activities can be created for various purposes, such as tracking sales opportunities, customer service requests, service contracts, projects or other tasks.
 Users can link activities in SAP Business One to relevant business objects, such as customers, suppliers or articles, to have a better overview of all related tasks.

-To create a new activity, users open the "Activity" window via "Business partner" > "Activity".
-In the top left-hand area of the window, they specify the categorisation of the activity in the field of the same name.
-The type of activity is predefined by SAP Business One; this can be a telephone call, a meeting, a task, a note, a campaign or other.
-The fields on the "General" tab change depending on the type of activity selected.
+To create a new activity, users open the „Activity“ window via „Business Partner“ > „Activity“.
+In the top-left area of the window, they specify the classification of the activity in the field of the same name.
+The type of activity is pre-defined by SAP Business One; this can be a phone call, a meeting, a task, a note, a campaign, or other.
+Depending on the type of activity selected, the fields on the „General“ tab change.

 Users can monitor activities in SAP Business One in real time, allowing them to track task progress, monitor deadlines and timelines, and ensure that important tasks are completed before delays occur.